PeterJemley/Bridget-v2-beta/Documentation/ThreadSanitizer_Setup.md

 ## Overview

 Thread Sanitizer is a dynamic analysis tool that detects data races in multithreaded programs.
-It's particularly valuable for Swift Concurrency code using actors, async/await, and shared state.
+It's particularly valuable for Swift Concurrency code using actors, async/await, and shared state. **Note: The project has completed comprehensive concurrency fixes and all shared instances are now properly isolated with @MainActor.**

 ## Configuration